arkgithubforyou/Bertology/index.md

 2. Raise a point and provide some empirical support or
 3. Do a small project.

 Please get in touch for a meeting to discuss your plan or ideas if you want to write a term paper.
+There is no hard constraint on the deadline, but we should agree on a schedule when we start.

 ---